yu-jingtian/github_tutorial/README.md

 - `git push`

+## Branches: How you are supposed to use Git/Github (but I dont always tbh)
+What are branches for?
+- Main branch: Stuff you know works
+- Branches: Stuff you are working on, but don't want to mess up what you know already works
+- Branches are a way to work on a project with other people without conflicting

+- Create a new branch:
+`git checkout -b new_branch_name`
+- Make some changes
+- Commit the changes

+- Push the branch to the remote repository
+`git push --set-upstream origin branch_test`

+- View the differences on GitHub and if you like the changes, merge the branches
+- Create a pull request
+- Merge the branch to the main branch

+## Keep track of what you have done
+- Commit messages and Diff files!
+- Commit messages should be informative and concise
+- Diff files show what you have changed in a file
+- Use these tools to keep track of what you have done and why you have done it

 ## Test 2
 Make your own repository:
 Good things to do:
 - Add a README.md file
 - Add a .gitignore file, using the R settings
 - Add a license

-## Branches: How you are supposed to use Git/Github (but I dont always...)

-- Create a new branch:
-`git checkout -b new_branch_name`
-- Make some changes
-- Commit the changes
-- Push the changes to the remote repository
-- Create a pull request to merge the changes into the main branch
-- Merge the changes into the main branch

 ## Resources: